fourstepper/robinopletal.com/src/lib/posts/free-software-licenses-thought.md

 ## Starting off: A common (A)GPLv3 freak

 I will admit.
-For quite some time, I have been a pretty heavy copyleft license freak.
+I have been a pretty heavy copyleft license freak.

 I've genuinly felt that licenses that are too permissive (i.e. MIT and Apache 2) give way too much freedom to those _evil corporations_ that only want to take software that we love and go full-on [Embrace, extend, and extinguish](https://en.wikipedia.org/wiki/Embrace%2C_extend%2C_and_extinguish) on it.

-I've also heavily preferred licensing my own projects under one of the above licenses.

 In my mind back then, all software in an ideal world would be licensed under a copyleft license and market competitors would have to win out customers on different terms than on proprietary technology.
 And